-The Collaborative Firm has served in multiple capacities in Douglas County.
-The first being key with the County’s first Comprehensive Transportation Plan (CTP).
-The plan included the Cities of Douglasville, Austell and Villa Rica.
-It serves as a blueprint to guide countywide transportation development over a 25- year period.
-The Collaborative Firm led the public involvement efforts in Douglas County to define the process for providing stakeholders, civic groups, and members of the general public with opportunities to participate throughout the process.
+The Collaborative Firm serves in multiple capacities for Douglas County, including developing the County’s first Comprehensive Transportation Plan (CTP) that includes the cities of Douglasville, Austell and Villa Rica.
+The plan will serve as a blueprint to guide countywide transportation development over a 25-year period.
+We also lead public involvement efforts in Douglas County to define the process for providing stakeholders, civic groups, and members of the general public with opportunities to participate throughout the process.

 The current role for The Collaborative Firm in Douglas County is to lead the Rebranding and Educational Campaign for Douglas County Transportation Services - Connect Douglas.
 Rebranding services include creating a marketing and public information campaign with collateral materials, social media outreach, community events, printed ad campaigns, electronic newsletters and targeted outreach as identified by Douglas County officials and key staff to support the success of the Connect Douglas and the Fixed Route Bus Service for Douglas County.